 Child Sexual Abuse Survivors To Receive $150M in Payouts From Buffalo Diocese

-New York was one of the first states to pass laws setting aside statute of limitation time limits on filing child sexual abuse claims.
+New York was one of the first states to pass a law setting aside statute of limitation time limits on filing child sexual abuse claims.
 Former New York Governor Andrew Cuomo originally signed the Child Victims Act into law in February 2019, as part of an effort to allow survivors of sex abuse as a child to pursue damages from the Catholic Church, Boy Scouts of America and other large institutions that took active measures in prior years to suppress claims and prevent individuals from coming forward.

 The law included a two-year window for survivors of child sex abuse to file civil claims regardless of how long ago the incidents happened.
 According to a Buffalo News investigation, after the two-year period was over, at least 230 Catholic priests from across the Buffalo Diocese had been accused of sexually assaulting children over the course of several decades.